-The service exists to provide essential educational support for children and young people from birth to school leaving age with a visual impairment from pre-diagnosis and throughout their placement in fulltime education.
+The teacher for visual impairment provides educational support for children and young people from birth to school leaving age who have visual impairment.

-If you suspect that a child is having any difficulty with their functional use of vision you can seek advice from the teacher of the visually impaired by contacting:
+If you think that a child is having a difficulty with their functional use of vision or notice a change causing you to have concern about how they are using their vision in class - you can seek advice from the teacher for visual impairment by contacting:

 The teacher will discuss with you whether a formal referral is necessary.

 Schools and nurseries should complete the appropriate staged intervention documentation ie GIRFEC forms 1 and 2 and submit to the above address.
 Referrals are also accepted from parents, Family Centres, and medical professionals.